kyanostat/min-info/README.md

 * C. (positive number & count) Exponential and Poisson marginals with a negative interaction
 <img src="img/Figure_ExponentialPoisson_negative.png" width="520px">

+You can also enjoy exploring the shapes of the joint distributions at https://github.com/tanaken-basis/mindemo3d

 ## 2. Inference